e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Entries are **[face](#g-face) bounds, not [cell](#g-cell) types**, and the reading is **permissive** (row 167): an entry states, per leaf, what the consumer *allows* to arrive there.
-Three entry forms exhaust the vocabulary:
+Entries come in three forms:

 | entry | the leaf is | what may lawfully arrive |
 |---|---|---|